splitwise/super_diff/CONTRIBUTING.md

 I may have suggestions about code style or your approach, but hopefully everything looks good and your changes get merged!
 Now you're a contributor! 🎉

+## Understanding the codebase

+If you want to make a change
+but you're having trouble where to start, you might find the [Architecture](./ARCHITECTURE.md) document helpful.